 At The Law Offices of Brian J. Cooke, LLC, we treat your criminal case as if it was our own.
 We’re not interested in taking the prosecutor’s first offer.
 We don’t pressure our clients into plea deals.
 We explore every possible defense with the goal of getting your case dismissed.
 We prepare each case as if it is going to trial.

 We offer a free consultation.
 If you are facing charges, please do not hesitate to contact St. Louis Attorney Brian Cooke today at 314-526-3779.

 Attorney Brian J. Cooke has successfully represented individuals facing a variety of criminal charges.
-Whether you are a first-time offender or have a significant criminal history, we fight each case with everything we have.
-If you or a loved one is facing a criminal charge such as assault or drunk driving, please don’t hesitate to contact our St. Louis Criminal Defense Attorneys today at 314-250-9894.
+Whether you are a first time offender or have significant criminal history, we fight each case with everything we have.
+If you or a loved one is facing a criminal charge, please don’t hesitate to contact our St. Louis Criminal Defense Attorneys today at 314-250-9894.

 Latest Case Results

-A St. Louis County woman was charged with Domestic Assault Second Degree and Armed Criminal Action after allegedly stabbing her boyfriend during an argument.
-Client faced a mandatory prison sentence…
+A St. Louis County man was charged with three counts of Assault 1st Degree and Armed Criminal Action after allegedly shooting at three people in a hallway.
+At the preliminary…